Chop Shop (film): Plot

 One day, after hearing his sister talk on the phone to what he believes is a prostitution customer or a boyfriend, he steals some money from his sister and, together with the money they have saved, buys the van from Carlos' uncle.
-When he gets Ahmad to look into the repair of the van, however, he is informed that the interior of the van is unfit to serve food off and would cost around $10,000 to fix up.
-Angry that Carlos' uncle ripped him off, Ale starts a fight with Carlos before getting pulled off.
+When he gets Ahmad to look into the repair of the van, however, he is informed that the interior of the van is unfit to serve food in and would cost around $10,000 to fix up.
+Angry that Carlos' uncle ripped him off, Ale starts a fight with Carlos.
 With his dreams crushed, Ale goes to the stadium and snatches a woman's handbag and gets a phone he fails to sell.
 Isamar questions him about the phone.
 He yells at her and demands that she "should be working," meaning she should be selling herself as a prostitute to make money for them.
 Isamar realizes her brother knows about her secret.
 Ale decides to get the van stripped for parts worth $1,000.

-Ale goes to the truck stop to look for Isamar.
-There, he begins to attack the man receiving fellatio from his sister, before the two of them run back to the auto shop.
+Ale then goes to the truck stop to look for Isamar.
+He attacks the man receiving fellatio from his sister, and the two of them run back to the auto shop.
 When they get there, Isamar hides in the toilet and doesn't speak to Ale.
 The film ends the next day with Ale feeding seeds to the area's pigeons to cheer her up.
-The pigeons' sudden arrival make Isamar smile with her brother.
+The pigeons' sudden arrival makes Isamar smile with her brother.
 She then scares them away and they go flying up into the sky.